 The Datathon starts officially at the same time Worldwide as mentioned into agenda section.
 There would be some clarifications and possibly other useful messages given by DSS.
 The data-sets are going to be put available so that your team could start working on the case.

 Setup a working environment for the team.
 Transfer all the data into the team environment and start working.
 Approach industry experts for clarifications in their virtual rooms #case.
 Approach mentors they are going to monitor all groups relevant to their expertise and there you can raise your question.
 If you want higher security you can contact them directly, but be aware that they are not going to be online all the time, so if you are using a group (channel) someone else can answer on your question in a timely manner.

 Normally around Saturday morning, there are many questions by the participants of the Datathon.
 That is why we organize live Q&A session on Saturday morning in which the industry experts and the mentors provide some clarifications about the cases and about the approaches to solve them.
 Your attention would be very beneficial.
 There will be live streaming with updates in the general Data Chat.

 Social network activities

 For sharing your stories, we recommend you to use Twitter and Facebook where we want to capture the best moments of the Datathon.
 We invite every team to post a short team video on Saturday (up to a minute) and a picture on the social media adding #Datathon (and other official hashtags given by DSS).
 Let’ s create a story and tag ALL pictures and videos so the world can see them!

 Join the different fun sessions online and offline at the hosting locations.
 After all, we all learn and work better when we are enjoying our time and having fun.
-Keep en eye on the #general Data Chat for our online quests and ask your local hosts about what surprises they have prepared for you.
+Keep en eye on the #general Slack channel for our online quests and ask your local hosts about what surprises they have prepared for you.